 - P0338 Crankshaft Position Sensor A Circuit High Input

 - P0339 Crankshaft Position Sensor A Circuit Intermittent

-Another way to test the crankshaft position sensor with a multimeter is by checking the output voltage with the engine cranking.
+Another way to test the crankshaft position sensor (CKP) is with a multimeter.
+You do this by checking the output voltage with the engine cranking.

-If you have a Crankshaft Position Sensor Failure, your car engine cannot function efficiently and will eventually fail completely.
-A failing engine is not only costly to repair but dangerous, so it is in your best interest to recognize these symptoms quickly to get the problem repaired.
+If you have a Sensor (CKP) Failure, your car engine cannot function efficiently and will eventually fail completely.
+A failing engine is not only costly to repair but dangerous.
+So, it is in your best interest to recognise these symptoms quickly to get the problem repaired.